Artyem-Y/beego-crud-api/README.md

-# Beego simple crud example web app.
+# Beego simple API example.

 #### The app shows user registration and login process, email verification via url sent by MailGun.
 #### It has example of using middleware in beego: getting user info form token, checking verified email and role "admin"